fedora-riscv/releng/docs/source/sop_end_of_life.rst

   Hello all,

-  As of the 24th of November 2020, Fedora |fedora-version| has reached its end of life for updates and support.
+  As of the 24th of November 2020, Fedora 31 has reached its end of life for updates and support.
 No further updates, including security updates, will be available for Fedora 31.
 All the updates that are currently in testing won't get pushed to stable.
 Fedora 32 will